 As a department, ensure that appropriate equipment to complete work on time and properly is available for incoming employees from day one.
 Supervisors and employees should have discussions regarding hardware and software that are necessary to ensure training and successful onboarding are in place.
 These tools may include:

 - • Computer/laptop – VPN Access – Microsoft Outlook – Microsoft Teams – Phone –Zoom

 - • Other tools specific to the position that is needed to perform the function remotely.

 We have provided resources from HR, ITS, DHRM, and various industry resources that can make a difference in successfully implementing a department’s telework policy.

-- • For help with implementing Webex for interviews, training, meetings, and many other flexible uses of a teleconference option, please feel free to use resources provided by ITS.
+- • For help using Zoom for interviews, training, meetings, and many other flexible uses of a teleconference option, please feel free to use resources provided by ITS.